LetCompliance

 On exit, export all compliance emails; portal lock-out has cost landlords possession cases.

-• Link-only send with no archive copy of what version was current that day
+• Link-only send with no archive copy of the version that was current that day

 • Assuming WhatsApp voice notes count as proof without file attachments logged